itemeter/help/index.md

 ### How much does it cost?

-The app offers only subscription pricing model.
+The app only offers subscription pricing model at the moment.
 You can pay as little as $0.99 for one month of usage, or $9.99 for one year of usage (save 15%).